breez/doc/src/What-are-the-Breez-Fees.md

-# What fees do Lightning payments in Breez entail?
+# What fees are there in Breez?

 ### Sending Lightning Payments
 Routing fees depend on the available path.
 The Breez node charges a base fee of 1 sat in many cases, but fees for some channels are higher depending on the distribution of liquidity throughout the network.
 Users can limit fees either as a flat maximum or as a percentage of the transaction amount by clicking **Preferences > Lightning Fees** and entering the values desired.